tpaviot/ProcessScheduler/docs/resource.md

 ## Resource cost

 You can associate cost information with any resource, enabling ProcessScheduler to compute the total cost of a schedule, the cost per resource, or optimize the schedule to minimize costs (see the Objective section for details).

-There are two ways to define resource costs:
+The resource cost can be defined as a **time dependant [Function](function.md)**.

 ### Constant Cost Per Period